znacer/rustine/README.md

 ```
 **License**

-Rustine is licensed under the MIT License.
+Rustine is licensed under the GPL-3.0 License.
 See the LICENSE file for details.